pikvm/pikvm/docs/auth.md

 **These are two separate entities with independent accounts.**

-Also there is another Linux special user: `kvmd-webterm`.
+Also there is another special Linux user: `kvmd-webterm`.
 It can't be used for login or remote access to PiKVM OS and has the non-privileged rights in the OS.
 Password access and `sudo` is disabled for it.
-It is used to launch the `Web Terminal` in the Web UI.
+It is used only for launching the `Web Terminal`.

-The basic idea is that the Web UI user can access the OS at the level of a regular user, but cannot control the core functions of PiKVM or break the OS.
+These restrictions are set for security reasons.

 -----